nodejs/undici/README.md

   milliseconds.
 Monitors time between request being enqueued and receiving a response.
 Use `0` to disable it entirely.
   Default: `30e3` milliseconds (30s).
+- `bodyTimeout: Number`, the timeout after which a request will time out, in milliseconds.
+Monitors time between receiving a body data.
+  Use `0` to disable it entirely.
+Default: `30e3` milliseconds (30s).
 * `idempotent: Boolean`, whether the requests can be safely retried or not.
   If `false` the request won't be sent until all preceeding requests in the pipeline has completed.